mario-ciava/AI-Audit-Framework/README.md

 The example scenario is a **toy retail mortgage underwriting flow**.
 Inputs (`loan_amount`, `property_value`, `monthly_income`, etc.) refer to the borrower and property, and the sample dataset `data/sample_mortgages.csv` contains fake-but-plausible rows used by the batch demo.

+### Scenario (toy mortgage shop)

+- Think of a small Italian retail bank that only handles vanilla mortgages.
+- Borrowers apply with loan size, property value, monthly income/debt and a basic risk metric (`marginal_var` vs `var_limit`).
+- The “decision” field is what the underwriting model or rule would output (`APPROVE`, `REJECT`, `REVIEW`).
+- The audit log stores whether the loan respected the credit policy (LTV, DSR, VaR, positivity) and whether the incoming feature vector looks like a distribution shift.
+- Privacy measures add noise to the numeric amounts before logging, so the ledger contains tamper-evident summaries rather than raw salaries or property prices.

 ### Policy Profiles

 Constraints are organized as profiles.
 The default `financial_basic` bundle mirrors the logic in `policies/financial_basic.json`.
 You can either select another registered profile via `Config(policy_profile="...")` or point `Config.policy_config_path` to a JSON file using the same schema: